 Usually the court will not award money damages for a covenant violation since the HOA is usually not financially harmed.
-But if the HOA or condo states that your actions cost them money, it is possible that you would be ordered to pay.
+But if the HOA or condo states that your actions cost them money, it is possible that you would be ordered to pay their costs.

 Condos: If you are sued by your condo and a court rules against you, the court may order you to pay the attorneys’ fees and costs for the other party, the condo.
 The condo must prove to the court that the attorneys’ fees and costs they are asking for are reasonable.
 The court will decide what fees and costs are reasonable, based on a list of factors.

 HOAs: An HOA may also be able to ask the court to make you pay their attorneys’ fees and costs if they win.
 Again, the fees and costs must be reasonable, and the court decides what is reasonable.
 However, not all HOA governing documents allow the HOA to make you pay their court costs and attorneys’ fees, even if you lose in court.